jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 `indexC` must be a positive or negative whole number.
 If `indexC` is negative, the codepoint index is counted from the end of the string.

+An error is raised when

-If `abs(indexC)` exceeds the codepoint count, or if the requested index is not stored in the indexer, an error is raised.
+- `abs(indexC)` exceeds the codepoint count.
+- the requested index is not stored and the indexer is non-incremental.

 For an explanation of storage, see [`aRexxUnicodeStringIndexer~init`](#RexxUnicodeStringIndexer_init).